عنوان مقاله [English]

 Based on the capability approach, we should focus on functions and capabilities (Robeyns, 2018).
 In other words, our criterion for evaluating and judging should not be desirability—as utilitarians say, or basic goods—as Rawls suggests, but capabilities (Sen, 2015: 93).
 Capability approach focuses on individuals' real opportunities that enable them to live in a style that have reason to be valuable (Visser & Haisma, 2021)

-This research is a descriptive-analytical research in which data were collected through library studies.
+This research is descriptive-analytical research in which data were collected through library studies.
 The documents (text of laws, theoretical literature, etc.) related to student admission quotas after the Islamic Revolution were studied.
-Then, based on the important concepts extracted from the two theory of justice by John Rawls and Sen, student admission quotas in Iran are analyzed.
+Then, based on the important concepts extracted from the two theories of justice by John Rawls and Sen, student admission quotas in Iran are analyzed.

 Three concepts were extracted from studying and analyzing Rawls’s theory of justice that help analyze the issue of quotas and student admission facilities.
 These three concepts are equal opportunity, positive discrimination and conflict of interest.
 The concept of positive discrimination was extracted from Part A of the second principle.
 According to Rawls’s theory of justice, the principles of justice are determined in a situation called the veil of ignorance, that is, people in this situation are not aware of their status and interests.
 Thus, the concept of conflict of interest in the decision-making and policy-making literature was extracted from the concept of the veil of ignorance.